maximusDecimalusMeridius/note-taker-api/README.md

 ## Description

 This challenge was to create an application called Note Taker that can be used to write and save notes with unique IDs.
-It uses Express.js for the backend, and retrieving notes datafrom a JSON file.
-The front-end was created, but I built the backend, connected the two and deployed it to Heroku.
+It uses Express.js for the backend and retrieves notes data from a server-side JSON file.
+The front-end code was cloned but I built the backend, connected the two, and deployed it to Heroku.

 ### User Story
 ```